WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

 If you want customize the installation parameters, modify the **docker-compose.yml** file.

+Accept the product licenses by setting the **LICENSE** parameter to **"accept"** in the **wa.env** file located in the container package as follows: **LICENSE=accept**

 In the directory where  the **docker-compose.yml** file has been located, you can start the containers by running the following command:

     docker-compose up -d

-Once the command has been launched, be sure that the containers are started by checking the docker logs.
+Once the command has been launched, be sure that the containers are started using the following command:

+    docker ps

+You can optionally check the container logs using the following command:

+    docker-compose logs -f <container_name>

+Where container_name can be: wa-server, wa-console or wa-agent.

 ## Supported Docker versions
-This image is officially supported on Docker version 1.11.0.
+This image is officially supported on Docker version 1.11.0 or later.

 Support for older versions (down to 1.11.0) is provided on a best-effort basis.